rockdaboot/wget2/docs/wget2_manual.md

   So if you want to prevent reading any config files, give --no-config-file on the command line.
   --no-config-file followed by --config-file=file just reads `file` and skips reading the default config files.

+  Wget will attempt to tilde expand filenames written in the configuration file on supported platforms.
+To use a file that starts with the character literal '~', use "./~" or an absolute path.

 *--rejected-log=logfile

   Logs all URL rejections to logfile as comma separated values.
 The values include the reason of rejection, the URL and the